uwiger/gproc/doc/gproc.md

 ###lookup_values/1##

 <pre>lookup_values(Key::<a href="#type-key">key()</a>) -> [{pid(), Value}]</pre>
 <br></br>

-Retrieve the `{Pid,Value}` pairs corresponding to Key.Key refer to any type of registry object.
+Retrieve the `{Pid,Value}` pairs corresponding to Key.

+Key refer to any type of registry object.
 If it refers to a unique object, the list will be of length 0 or 1.
 If it refers to a non-unique object, the return value can be a list of any length.<a name="monitor-1"></a>

 ###monitor/1##

 <pre>monitor(Key::<a href="#type-key">key()</a>) -> reference()</pre>